javierportillar/JsExercises/18_checkSta-End/readme.txt

-Checking if word is inside another word
+Checking if word begins and ends with a character